-There’s a learning curve to using TypeForm the user interface is actually really well designed and simple to use.
+There’s a learning curve to using TypeForm the user interface is well designed and simple to use.
 Like pretty much every other online form creator the software uses a drag and drop interface.
 The different menus are all accessible through the tabs.

 TypeForm has a tiered pricing plan.
 The free plan sounds great.
 You can create forms with up to 10 fields and receive 100 responses a month.
 I have the feeling that 10 fields really aren’t enough though given the kind of forms you probably want to create.
 The premium plan starts from $24 a month.

 JotForm was one of the first online form software solutions.
 You can use the software to create pretty much any type of form.
 For example, you can create registration forms, product order forms, donation forms, newsletter subscription forms, questionnaires, and more besides.

 It is integrated with plenty of third-party apps.
 There are integrations with payment processors like Stripe and Paypal as well as email marketing providers, Dropbox, etc. It all comes together to make JetForm a powerful online form creator.

 The user flow is also intuitive.
 To create your first form you select the type of form you want to create.
 Once you’ve selected your template you can create your online form using the drag and drop interface.
 It’s all very easy to do and the finished forms look good as well.

 JotForm has a tiered pricing structure.
 It starts with the freemium version.
 With this option, you can create up to five forms with 100 responses a month.
 The premium plan starts at $19 a month and for this, you get up to 25 forms and 1,000 monthly submissions, which will be more than enough for most businesses.